North Hollywood, Los Angeles: Annexation to Los Angeles

-West Lankershim (more or less today's Valley Village) agreed to be annexed to the City of Los Angeles in 1919.
-Lankershim proper joined in 1923.
+West Lankershim agreed to be annexed to the City of Los Angeles in 1919.
+Lankershim proper and non-proper joined in 1923.
 Much of the promised water delivery was withheld, and many of the ranchers one by one had their holding foreclosed or transferred to the packing companies.
 In turn, these were bought up by the real-estate developers and by the late 1920s a massive effort was underway to market the area to prospective home owners throughout the country.
 As part of this effort, in 1927, in an effort to capitalize on the glamour and proximity of Hollywood, Lankershim was renamed "North Hollywood".
 The result was a massive development of housing which transformed the area into a suburban development of Los Angeles.

+Retail hub

+Lankershim Boulevard around Magnolia Boulevard was the heart of the town of Lankershim, and of North Hollywood and until the mid-1950s boasted the largest concentration of retail stores, banks, restaurants, and entertainment.
+In 1953, for example, the shopping strip included three full-line department stores: J.C.
+Penney at 5261 Lankershim, Yeakel & Goss department store at 5272, and the upscale single-location Rathbun's department store at nos.
+5311 (5307–15), opened in 1921.
+There were also branches of the large Harris & Frank clothing chain at 5236 Lankershim that opened in 1950, J. J. Newberry five and dime at 5321, and Safeway at 5356.

 In the late 1940s and 1950s the area saw the first department-store-anchored, auto-oriented shopping center in the Valley: Valley Plaza, covering both a development at Laurel Canyon at Victory boulevards but also a loose collection of other retail stores south along Laurel Canyon to Oxnard, including a branch of the May Co., the second-largest suburban department store branch in the U.S. at the time.
 In the mid-1950s Valley Plaza claimed to be the largest shopping center on the West Coast of the United States and the third-largest in the country.
+It was difficult for the Lankershim retail district to compete and by 1980, most stores had closed including Rathbun's.
 The May Co. at the south end of the Valley Plaza shopping district built its own attached, enclosed mall, Laurel Plaza, opening in 1968.
 The last department of Valley Plaza's anchors, Sears, closed in 2019 as department store-anchored shopping centers lost favor.
-As of 2020, much of the Valley Plaza retail space is either empty, portion is now a middle school, and the Laurel Plaza site is under construction to become NOHO West, a mixed-use development including retail.
+As of 2020, much of the Valley Plaza retail space is either empty, portion is now a middle school, and the Laurel Plaza site is under construction to become the NoHo West mixed-use development, which includes retail.

-Lankershim Blvd. around Magnolia Blvd. was the heart of the town of Lankershim and of North Hollywood and until the mid-1950s boasted the largest concentration of retail stores, banks, restaurants, and entertainment.
-In 1953, for example, the shopping strip included three full-line department stores: J.C.
-Penney at 5261 Lankershim, Yeakel & Goss department store at 5272, and the upscale single-location Rathbun's department store at nos.
-5307–15.
-There were also branches of the large Harris & Frank clothing chain at 5236 Lankershim, J. J. Newberry five and dime at 5321, and Safeway at 5356.
-Nearby Valley Plaza shopping center, designed for accessibility by car with plenty of free parking, opened in 1951 and kept growing until by 1956 it claimed to be the third-largest shopping center in the country.
-It was difficult for the Lankershim retail district to compete and by 1980, most stores had closed including Rathbun's.